song682/CatFrame-Compat/README.md

 The mod compatibility layer for CatFrame, also provide some useful tools for mod develop.

-# Compact
+# Compat
-## 1. IME Compact.
+## 1. IME Compat

-- IngameIME compact: For all of the text input box components let it input CJK
+- IngameIME compat: For all of the text input box components let it input CJK
 - IMEBackport: Same as IngameIME.

-## 2. MCPatcher Compact
+## 2. MCPatcher Compat

 - MCPatcherForge series (Except MCPatcherForge), e.g., NotFine, Angelica, OptiFuture: Support CTM methods to let it working on the json-modelized blocks.
-- MCPatcherForge (OptiFutrue <= 1.2.3): hence have 8 parameter and one useless parameter is cannot be removed, so this mod support is currently unavailable.
+- MCPatcherForge (OptiFutrue <= 1.2.3): Because have 8 parameter and one useless parameter is cannot be removed, so this mod support is currently unavailable.
 - Right Proper MCPatcher: Developing...
 Comming soon....

-## 3. Tag compact:
+## 3. Tag compat:

 - PineappleTags: For the tags is can be registered and used by CatFrame
 - HogUtils (HogTags): Developing...